Discover all the tax services we offer

 You must file a new Form 5472 every year your company meets the filing requirements.

-The standard penalty for failing to file a Form 5472 on time is a $25,000 fine.
-There is an additional fine of $25,000 if you fail to file a Form 5472 within 90 days of being notified by the IRS.
+The standard penalty for failing to file Form 5472 on time is a $25,000 fine.
+There is an additional fine of $25,000 if you fail to file Form 5472 within 90 days of being notified by the IRS.

 Filing an incomplete or inaccurate Form 5472 is considered a failure to file.

 Filing Form 5472 is a complicated process with plenty of opportunities to make mistakes.
 Even deciding whether you’re required to file Form 5472 can be complex.
 We recommend enlisting a qualified tax professional to help you rather than attempting to file Form 5472 alone.
+An example of the recent form can be seen below.

 To learn more about how to file Form 5472, see the Form 5472 instructions provided on the IRS website.